nurujjamanpollob/TextParserLib/README.md

  You can also skip creating a new instance of <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/master/src/main/java/dev/nurujjamanpollob/textparserlib/parser/TextParser.java">TextParser</a>, instead, calling <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/master/src/main/java/dev/nurujjamanpollob/textparserlib/Template.java#L144">Template#parseSynchronously(String text, HashMap<String, String> keyValueSets)</a> will do same job!

- In case, you need to study the synchronous implementation a little bit more, you can check this Unit test class: <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/master/src/test/java/dev/nurujjamanpollob/textparserlibtestpackage/TextParserSynchronousTest.java">TextParserSynchronousTest.java</a>
+ In case, you need to study the synchronous implementation a little more, you can check this Unit test class: <a href="https://github.com/nurujjamanpollob/TextParserLib/blob/master/src/test/java/dev/nurujjamanpollob/textparserlibtestpackage/TextParserSynchronousTest.java">TextParserSynchronousTest.java</a>

  ## Asynchronous implementation